 Many foreign-born undocumented persons live and work in the United States.
 If they are basically law-abiding and form family ties here, U.S. immigration authorities might not bother them.
 However, an arrest could happen any time; possibly because someone decides to call U.S. immigration agents and tip them off, in an effort to have them deported.
 If that occurs, what is likely to happen next?

-You are indeed at risk that your neighbor will contact U.S. immigration authorities (specifically, Immigration and Customs Enforcement, or ICE).
+You are indeed at risk that someone; perhaps an employer who doesn't want to pay you, or a neighbor with a grudge; contacts U.S. immigration authorities (specifically, Immigration and Customs Enforcement, or ICE).
 However, nothing will happen immediately or automatically.